 You might think it's impossible to find yourself driving without insurance.
-But roughly 4.5% of drivers in the UK have no car insurance – that's over 1,500,000 uninsured drivers.
+But in 2020 over 148,000 vehicles were seized for being uninsured.

 Whether this due to an innocent oversight or an example of 'let's just hope we don't get caught' is hard to say.
 However, just for your peace of mind, it might worthwhile to ask yourself, 'Is my car insured?'